sflavelle/writing/Incompatible Time (AHiT)/Chapters/02 - Back Then/03 - The Spaceship.md

 "*Then why did you come into- Wait, you didn't?*"

 "No!
-I wouldn't have ever stopped if the Mafia didn't try to extort me for safe passage!"
+I wouldn't have ever lost the Time Pieces or come down onto the planet if the Mafia didn't try to extort me for safe passage!"
 She put on a deeper voice, trying to mimic the Mafia's vocal tone. "*All boats must pay toll, even in space!
 Blah blah blah!*"

 Snatcher chuckled, despite the situation. "*Can't we convince you to stay for just a bit longer?
 I've got another contract with your name on it!*"